-If you become pregnant while on study, you must stop taking the study drug.
-You will be asked to continue in the study and still have the evaluations done, but you will not be asked to have the week 48 biopsies.
+If you become pregnant while on study, you will be asked to continue in the study and still have the evaluations done, but you will not be asked to have the week XX biopsies (if obtained from the abdomen).
 Additionally, the study staff would like to obtain information from you about the outcome of the pregnancy (even if it is after your participation in the study ends).